lmullen/jsr/_source/about/policies-and-submissions.markdown

 > Luke Harlow, editor, Journal of Southern Religion
 > Department of History
-> University of Kentucky, Knoxville
+> University of Tennessee, Knoxville
 > Knoxville, Tennessee 37996

 and